Clickable arrow icon In this article

 The FINNIFTY index is constructed based on the free float market capitalization methodology.
 Nifty 50 also follows the same methodology.
 Also, the weightage rebalancing happens every six months – on January 31 and July 31.

 The base date for FINNIFTY is January 1, 2004, and the base value for the index is 1000.
-Moreover, the companies shall be a part of the Nifty 500 to be eligible for FINNIFTY.
+Moreover, companies must be part of the Nifty 500 to be eligible for FINNIFTY.

-No single stock will have a weightage of more than 33%, because the weightage of each stock is on the basis on free-float market capitalization.
+No single stock will have a weightage of more than 33% because the weightage of each stock is on the basis of free-float market capitalization.
 Also, the weightage of the top three stocks cumulatively should not be over 62% when the rebalancing occurs.

 What are the Sectors Involved in FINNIFTY?